ga-wdi-exercises/stock-tracker/README.md

 #### Bonus:

-- Add functionality to `interface` such that as a user begins to type the name or symbol of a stock, it searches for the complete name and symbol of the stock and makes suggestions.
+- Add functionality such that as a user begins to type the name or symbol of a stock, it searches for the complete name and symbol of the stock and makes suggestions.
 See: http://markitondemand.github.io/DataApis/LookupSample/